mysto/node-fpe/README.md

 console.log("%s -> %s -> %s", plaintext, ciphertext, decrypted)

 ```
+## Requires

+This project was built and tested with Node.js 12 and later versions.
+It requires the 'crypto' library.

 ## Testing

 There are official [test vectors](https://csrc.nist.gov/csrc/media/projects/cryptographic-standards-and-guidelines/documents/examples/ff3samples.pdf) for FF3 provided by NIST, which are used for testing in this package.